aolszowka/MsBuildProjectReferenceDependencyGraph/README.md

 ## License
 This is licensed under the MIT License.

+## Third Party Licenses
+This project uses other open source contributions see [LICENSES.md](LICENSES.md) for a comprehensive listing.

 ## Bugs/Feature Requests
 I accept pull requests and am responsive on GitHub, Let me know!